-It seems at first a probable conclusion that venomous snakes, such as the foregoing, from being already so well defended by their poison-fangs, would never be attacked by any enemy; and consequently would have no need to excite additional terror.
-But this is far from being the case, for they are largely preved on in all quarters of the world by many animals.
-It is well known that pigs are employed in the United States to clear districts infested with rattle-snakes. which they do most effectually.29 In England the hedgehog attacks and devours the viper.
-In India, as I hear from Dr. Jerdon, several kinds of hawks, and at least one mammal, the Herpestes, kill cobras and other venomous species; 30 and so it is in South Africa.
-Therefore it is by no means improbable that any sounds or signs by which the venomous species could instantly make themselves recognised as dangerous, would be of more service to them than to the innocuous species which would not be able, if attacked, to inflict any real injury.
+no need to excite additional terror.
+But this is far from being the case, for they are largely preyed on in all quarters of the world by many animals.
+It is well known that pigs are employed in the United States to clear districts infested with rattle-snakes, which they do most effectually.
+In England the hedgehog attacks and devours the viper.
+In India, as I hear from Dr. Jerdon, several kinds of hawks, and at least one mammal, the Herpestes, kill cobras and other venomous species; and so it is in South Africa.
+Therefore it is by no means improbable that any sounds or signs by which the venomous species could instantly make themselves recognized as dangerous, would be of more service to them than to the innocuous species which would not be able, if attacked, to inflict any real injury.